 How to Effectively Guest Blog for Inbound Links

 • Choose a handful of keywords you’re interested in and do a search for them to see how many relevant blogs pop up.
-The keywords may be either those you already rank well for, or new ones.
+The keywords may be either those you already rank well for, or you can use new ones.
 Search among the results for those blogs you would like to guest-blog on, considering their relevancy and reputation.
 Stick to a handful.

 • Get an idea of what kind of content those blogs want, and come up with ideas for guest posts.
 You don’t have to write the posts yet.
 Just come up with a few attractive titles.

-• Contact the blogs you want to guest-post on, tell them who you are and what you want (an inbound link), and suggest a few titles for your posts.
+• Contact the blogs you want to guest post on, tell them who you are and what you want (an inbound link), and suggest a few titles for your posts.
 Finding blog owners willing to publish your guest posts shouldn’t be too hard — most of them like free content.
 But you do have to offer them good-quality material.

 • Don’t get upset over refusals.
 Sooner or later you will be refused.
 Instead of taking it personally, just consider that there are many people out there guest blogging, and that many high-quality blog owners receive an avalanche of post requests.
 They just can’t publish them all.